Casehero

 Scrums, Sprints, Spikes, and Poker: Agility in a Bulgarian Software Company Case Study Overview

-Telerik is a Bulgarian Software Company and one of Microsoft’s top providers of user interface.
+Telerik is a Bulgarian Software Company and one of Microsoft’s top providers of user interfaces.
 The company is a major player that was recognized internationally for its exceptional products, services, and organization.
-However, in 2012, Telerik needs to find the best way to deal with their growth as a company and to keep up with the fast, growing pace in the tech industry.
+However, in 2012, Telerik needed to find the best way to deal with its growth as a company and to keep up with the fast, growing pace in the tech industry.

-The three alternatives are for Telerik are (1) to grow as fast as possible, while maintaining its foundation in Sofia, Bulgaria; (2) to grow as quickly as possible, but moving the headquarters away from Sofia; or (3) to restrain growth and cherry-pick the products.
+The three alternatives for Telerik are (1) to grow as fast as possible while maintaining its foundation in Sofia, Bulgaria; (2) to grow as quickly as possible but move the headquarters away from Sofia; or (3) to restrain growth and cherry-pick the products.

 The criteria of company culture, profitability, efficiency, and ease of implementation will be used to evaluate each alternative.